bikemap/BMQuadtree/README.md

 The tree can hold any objects (`AnyObject`).
 The implementation follows the `GKQuadtree`.

+## TODO

+[ ] Unify/clean-up after removing object from tree
+[ ] Add object to quadtree with a given quad
+[ ] Remove object from the given quadtree node

 ## Creating A Tree

 A tree is initialised with a bounding quad (axis-aligned bounding rectangle) and a minimum cell size.